 AFFORDABLE HOME DECOR

-Here’s some places that I have found some beautiful home decor:
+Here are some places where I have found some beautiful home decor:

 HOME DECORATING IDEAS ON A BUDGET